 Erythritol & the Low FODMAP Diet

-Erythritol is a polyol however according to Monash University it might not be a FODMAP issue.
-This sugar alcohol is generally well absorbed in our small intestines, which means it might be less likely to trigger gastrointestinal symptoms (9).
-However, some research shows that erythritol can increase fructose malabsorption, which is an important consideration when challenging excess fructose (1).
+Erythritol is a polyol, however according to Monash University this sugar alcohol is generally well absorbed in our small intestines, which means it might be less likely to trigger gastrointestinal symptoms (9).
+Other research shows that erythritol can increase fructose malabsorption, which is an important consideration when challenging excess fructose (1).

 Erythritol is a four-carbon sugar alcohol that is well absorbed in our small intestines when compared to the high FODMAP sugar alcohols (sorbitol, mannitol, xylitol, maltitol or isomalt) (1).
-Research indicates that only 10% of the erythritol ingested makes it to our large intestine, and gut bacteria do not rapidly ferment erythritol in our large intestines (1 3).
-In theory, erythritol should not increase irritable bowel syndrome symptoms (IBS) and this is why erythritol is not considered a high FODMAP ingredient at this stage.
+Research indicates that only 10% of the erythritol ingested makes it to our large intestine, and unlike other polyols our gut bacteria do not rapidly ferment erythritol in our large intestines (1 3).
+This means erythritol is less like to trigger gut symptoms.